Target Hunger 2020

-Local food banks thank community for almost 42,000 pounds of food collected by Target Hunger!
+Local food banks thank community for over 17,000 pounds of food collected by Target Hunger!

 “We’re thankful for everyone who participated by putting a bag out on their doorstep, and are equally grateful to the community volunteers for organizing the event and recruiting the people and resources necessary to complete all of the work on our behalf,” says Maral Kiani Tari, executive director with Lethbridge Food Bank.
 “We couldn’t pull off a food drive of this size without the support of the community and the hundreds of volunteers that pitched in to help.”

-In addition to food contributions, community members also gave of themselves, offering their time to assist on event day, or to encourage participation from the community.
+In addition to food and funds, community members also gave of themselves, offering their time to assist on event day, or to encourage participation from the community.
 A very special thank you should be extended to

 - Target Hunger Planning Committee comprised of representatives from both food banks, and community members dedicated to battling hunger in Lethbridge and area.